Are you and your pup in search of the perfect place to hang out together? Discover some of the most dog friendly breweries in New England!

 Night Shift Brewing, Everett

-Night Shift Brewing has pop-up locations throughout the city, but its Everett flagship just 15 minutes outside of Boston is dog friendly.
-Dogs must be kept on leash and are not permitted indoors, but the spacious outdoor patio with lawn games, food trucks, and ample seating is more fun anyway.
+Night Shift Brewing‘s Everett flagship just 15 minutes outside of Boston is dog friendly.
+Dogs must be kept on leash and are not permitted indoors.
+But the spacious outdoor patio with lawn games, food trucks, and ample seating is more fun anyway.
 Their extensive menu offers something for every type of drinker, with hard seltzers, ciders, wine, and coffee alongside their signature craft beers.
 Look out for their weekly Paws & Pints event, where you can enjoy a pint with your pup or maybe even give a new four-legged friend a forever home.

 Located in Salem, Notch Brewery & Tap Room was the first U.S. brewery to specialize in Session beer.
 The tap room features rotating brews on tap, including a variety of American style lagers, British pale ales, and Czech Republic classics.
 Located on the scenic banks of the South River, the spacious outdoor biergarten is open year round (rain or shine) and welcomes well-behaved, leashed dogs.
 You and your pup can watch the tide come and go and maybe even catch a view of a harbor seal.